CeroProgramming/CeroXBot/README.md

 # NextBot – Administrate discord in a new easy way

+!!WARNING!!
+The code isn't written clean.
+There will be a rewriting of the whole source code after I implemented the role management and some little features.

 The NextBot is a bot for discord written in Python, that tries to make Discord server administration as easy as possible.
 The bot is coded by a student of the 12th grade in germany.
 It is a combination of the MusicBot written by SexualRhinoceros, the administration bot DBot by Jacky and my own code.
 It is still WIP, there are many issues like you cannot shutdown/restart